 What’s more, when people stick around on your site it improves your bounce rate.

-This, coupled with people visiting more pages, tells Google that the visitor is finding value in your site, which they interpret as a good user experience.
+This, coupled with people visiting more pages, tells Google that the visitor is finding value in your site.
+Therefore, they interpret as a good user experience.